IsraelCohen54/Design-Pattern-C-/README.md

 # Design-Patterns-CPP
-Design pattern implemented types are: Structural (Relations between classes), Creational (Creational of objects), and Behavioural (Changes at runtime).
+Design pattern implemented types are: Structural (relations between classes), Creational (creating objects), and Behavioural (allowing changes at runtime).
 I have added explanations and circle prevention in the hierarchy of Composite DP.

 Structural:
-class_adapter,
+Class Adapter,
-object_adapter,
+Object Adapter,
-bridge,
+Bridge,
-composite,
+Composite,
-decorator,
+Decorator,
-proxy.
+Proxy.

 Creational:
 Factory,
-abstruct_factory,
+Abstruct Factory,
-prototype,
+Prototype,
-singelton,
+Singelton,
-builder,
+Builder,
-builder_immutebale_object + IOC (=inversion_of_control - user control).
+Builder_immutebale_object + IOC (=inversion_of_control - user control).

 Behavioural:
-observer,
+Observer,
-state.
+State.

 (not implemented but important, a reminder:
 Structural: Flyweight (save memory by pointing to an already existing instance),
-Behavioural: Command (encapsulation, and save commands to later use), strategy (change algorithm behavior at runtime), iterator, interpreter(used with language/math understanding)).
+Behavioural: Command (encapsulation, and save commands to later use), Strategy (change algorithm behavior at runtime), Iterator, Interpreter(used with language/math understanding)).

-To my use, if ever needed,
+To my use, if ever needed:
-added two files, the first one with some examples of STL (Standard Template Library) usage, the second contains the implementations of CCTOR (copy constructor) and the like.
+Added two files, the first one with some examples of STL (Standard Template Library) usage, the second contains the implementations of CCTOR (copy constructor) and the like.